-AREAS OF EVALUATION POSSIBLE POINTS The story A. Characters consistent, plausible, and motivatedB.
-Details of setting (place, time) woven into the action (1-15) of the story (1-10) C. Well-planned plot, with incidents that build to a main conflict (1-15) D. All incidents build to a climax that resolves the conflict E. Story demonstrates an evangelistic, inspirational, Biblical, (1-10) Christian growth, patriotic, or historical theme F. Story indicates creativity on the part of the author (1-10) (1-15) , (1 13) Mechanics /1 F) A. Neatness and general appearance B. Spelling (1-5) (1-5) C. Punctuation (1-5) D. Grammar is correct, tenses are consistent, subjects and (1 3) verbs agree, and pronouns and antecedents agree (1-5) Proper documentation submitted TOTAL POINTS (1-5) 100 IOIAL FOINIS 100
+AREAS OF EVALUATION POSSIBLE POINTS

+The story

+A. Characters consistent, plausible, and motivated (1-15)

+B. Details of setting (place, time) woven into the action

+of the story (1-10)

+C. Well-planned plot, with incidents that build to a main ,

+conflict (1-15)

+D. All incidents build to a climax that resolves the conflict (1-10)

+E. Story demonstrates an evangelistic, inspirational, Biblical,

+Christian growth, patriotic, or historical theme (1-10)

+F. Story indicates creativity on the part of the author (1-15)

+The story indicates of saliting on the part of the agence.
+(1.0)

+Mechanics

+A. Neatness and general appearance (1-5)

+B. Spelling (1-5)

+C. Punctuation (1-5)

+D. Grammar is correct, tenses are consistent, subjects and ,

+verbs agree, and pronouns and antecedents agree (1-5)

+• ,

+Proper documentation submitted (1-5)

+TOTAL POINTS 100

-Note: As many as 10 points may be subtracted if the story is not between 600 and 1,000 words in length and is not printed/typed on plain white paper.
+Note: As many as 10 points may be subtracted if the story is not between 600 and 1,000 words in length and is not typed on plain white paper.